The majority of internet fraudsters use bots, or programmed scripts, to make illegal

 SMS verification does not change the score.

-When an order is flagged for SMS Verification, an email is sent from [email protected] to the email address associated with the order.
-These orders will be flagged by either turning on the "SMS Verification for Suspicious Orders" setting or creating an Order Rule.
-While awaiting SMS Verification, the order will be given an NS8 status of "Investigate."
+When an order is flagged for SMS verification, an email is sent from [email protected] to the email address associated with the order.
+These orders are flagged by turning on the SMS Verification for Suspicious Orders setting or by creating an order rule.
+While it’s waiting for SMS verification, the order's status is Investigate.

 After they enter a mobile number, the customer is prompted to enter a confirmation

-If they click on the "I did not place this order" button, they will be given a message letting them know the order has been cancelled and the merchant has been notified.
+If they click I did not place this order, they receive a confirmation that the order has been canceled and that we've notified you.

 Now the order's status is Cancel.
 The SMS Check field shows Rejected.
 The order will not be canceled until you manually cancel it, or it's canceled by an order rule.
 However, not every ecommerce platform allows automated order cancellation.
 The Order Details section on the Suspicious Order page also indicates that the order was rejected by the score: